 It's great to give and receive gifts, just be sure you do it correctly to avoid the gift becoming a tax burden.
 Make sure you consult with your accountant or tax professional ahead of time or you might end up with an unexpected tax bill.

-Read the following Knowledge Centre articles for more information on family gifts as well as charitable gifts:
+Read these articles for more information on family gifts as well as charitable gifts: